epfl-systemf/dvar-track/README.md

 ### dvar-eldoc

-*dvar-eldoc* is a on-the-fly missing binding checking (eldoc)[https://www.gnu.org/software/emacs/manual/html_node/emacs/Programming-Language-Doc.html] backend.
+*dvar-eldoc* is a on-the-fly missing binding checking [eldoc](https://www.gnu.org/software/emacs/manual/html_node/emacs/Programming-Language-Doc.html) backend.

 ``` emacs-lisp
 (require 'dvar-eldoc)
 ```

-To have the dependency information of the function the library you use, scan it beforehanded.
+To have the dependency information of the function the library you use, scan it beforehand.

     M-x dvar-track--scan-files-directory <path-to-ELPA or path-to-library>
     M-x dvar-track--toggle-eldoc